cisagov/Malcolm/docs/malcolm-hedgehog-e2e-iso-install.md

     - Answer **Y** for Malcolm to [capture network traffic](live-analysis.md#LocalPCAP) on the local network interface(s) indicated using [netsniff-ng](http://netsniff-ng.org/) (instead of tcpdump).
 These PCAP files are then periodically rotated into Arkime for analysis. netsniff-ng is Malcolm's preferred tool for capturing network traffic.
 * Capture packets using tcpdump?
     - Answer **Y** for Malcolm to [capture network traffic](live-analysis.md#LocalPCAP) on the local network interface(s) indicated using [tcpdump](https://www.tcpdump.org/) (instead of netsniff-ng).
 Do not answer **Y** for both `tcpdump` and `netsniff-ng`.
-* Should Arkime delete PCAP files based on available storage?
-    - Answering **Y** allows Arkime to prune (delete) old PCAP files based on available disk space (see https://arkime.com/faq#pcap-deletion).
 * Should Malcolm analyze live network traffic with Suricata?
     - Answering **Y** will allow Malcolm itself to perform [live traffic analysis](live-analysis.md#LocalPCAP) using Suricata.
 If you are using Hedgehog Linux you probably want to answer **N** to this question.
 See the question above above about "captur[ing] live network traffic."
 * Should Malcolm analyze live network traffic with Zeek?
     - Answering **Y** will allow Malcolm itself to perform [live traffic analysis](live-analysis.md#LocalPCAP) using Zeek.
 If you are using Hedgehog Linux you probably want to answer **N** to this question.
 See the question above above about "captur[ing] live network traffic."
-* Should Malcolm use "best guess" to identify potential OT/ICS traffic with Zeek?
-    - If you are using Malcolm in a control systems (OT/ICS) network, answer **Y** to enable ["Best Guess" Fingerprinting for ICS Protocols](ics-best-guess.md#ICSBestGuess).
 * Specify capture interface(s) (comma-separated)
     - Specify the network interface(s) for [live traffic analysis](live-analysis.md#LocalPCAP) if it is enabled for netsniff-ng, tcpdump, Suricata or Zeek as described above.
 For multiple interfaces, separate the interface names with a comma (e.g., `enp0s25` or `enp10s0,enp11s0`).
 * Capture filter (tcpdump-like filter expression; leave blank to capture all traffic)